Skip to main content

 401(k) Catch-Up Contributions by Age

-The same catch-up rules apply to 403(b) plans and governmental 457(b) plans, not just 401(k)s.
-If you participate in more than one of these plans through different employers, the catch-up limit applies per person across all plans combined.
+The same rules apply to 403(b) and governmental 457(b) plans.
+If you participate in multiple plans through different employers, the catch-up limit applies per person across all plans combined.

 IRA Catch-Up Contributions